kyma-project/snatch/docs/user/README.md

 ## Overview
 The KIM Snatch module is part of Kyma Infrastructure Manager's (KIM) worker pool feature.
 It is a mandatory Kyma module deployed on all Kyma-managed runtimes.
 Mandatory modules are not visible for  SAP BTP, Kyma runtime customers and automatically installed by the [KLM](https://github.com/kyma-project/lifecycle-manager) on each SAP BTP, Kyma runtime.

-In the past, only one worker pool existed in a Kyma runtime (called "Kyma worker pool").
-This Kyma worker pool is mandatory and cannot be removed.
+In the past, only one worker pool existed in a Kyma runtime (called `Kyma worker pool`).
+This `Kyma worker pool` is mandatory and cannot be removed.
 It allows several configuration options, which can be too limited for users requiring special node setups.

-With the Kyma worker pool feature, you can add customized worker pools to your Kyma runtime and introduce worker nodes optimized for your particular workload requirements.
+With the worker pool feature, you can add customized worker pools to your Kyma runtime and introduce worker nodes optimized for your particular workload requirements.

-The KIM-Snatch module assigns Kyma workloads, for example, Kyma modules' operators, to the Kyma worker pool and ensures that your worker pools are reserved for your workloads.
+The KIM-Snatch module assigns Kyma workloads, for example, Kyma modules' operators, to the `Kyma worker pool` and ensures that your worker pools are reserved for your workloads.
 This solution has the following advantages:

 * Kyma workloads are not allocating resources on customized worker pools.
 This ensures that customers have the full capacity of the worker pool available for their workloads.
 * It reduces the risk of incompatibility between Kyma container images and individually configured worker pools.